mozilla/experimenter/app/experimenter/docs/adrs/0001-create-new-nimbus-application.md

 ### Start A New Application in TypeScript/Node

-Creating a new web application in TypeScript/Node would allow us to completely restart our thinking about the entire structure of the application which may result in both code and workflow/UI that are purpose built from the ground up to solely address the concerns of Nimbus experiments.
+Creating a new web application in TypeScript/Node would allow us to completely restart our thinking about the entire structure of the application which would result in both code and workflow/UI that are purpose built from the ground up to solely address the concerns of Nimbus experiments.

 - Pros
   - Totally greenfield approach allows fresh perspectives to flourish